gerardpc/python-course/docs/sections/python_libraries/sklearn.md

 ## Overview

 There are several Python libraries which provide implementations of a range of machine learning algorithms.
-One of the best known is Scikit-Learn, a package that provides efficient versions of a large number of common algorithms.
+One of the best known is **Scikit-Learn**, a package that provides efficient versions of a large number of common algorithms.
 Scikit-Learn is characterized by a clean, uniform, and streamlined API, as well as by very useful and complete online documentation.
 A benefit of this uniformity is that once you understand the basic use and syntax of Scikit-Learn for one type of model, switching to a new model or algorithm is very straightforward.